-Join us for an inspiring one-day field trip for students in grades 5-8 at the University of Minnesota Ted Mann Concert Hall.
+Join us for an inspiring one-day field trip for students in grades 5-8 at the Ted Mann Concert Hall, University of Minnesota.
 This event challenges your students’ creativity, strengthens their problem-solving skills, and ignites their imagination while attending three outstanding breakout sessions and a dynamic opening performance.
 Be a part of this exciting day that brings students together with STEM and arts professionals.

 Registration fees are based on Metro ECSU membership status.
 To find out if your school/district is a member, check the updated list here.